North Pacific Gyre | Honolulu – Victoria

 – Personal expenses while in port

 You will join the boat in in Ko Olina between 1500-1700 on the first day.
-You will depart the boat in Ensenada at 0900 on the last day.
+You will depart the boat in Victoria at 0900 on the last day.
 Our actual passage time on this ocean voyage is dependent on the weather.
-If we have a fast passage, we could arrive as early as June 18, Our slowest voyage time would be arriving the 21nd, with guests departing the boat on the 23rd as per the itinerary.
-If we arrive early, you are welcome to stay aboard until the 23rd to explore Ensenada.
+If we have a fast passage, we could arrive as early as July 5, Our slowest voyage time would be arriving the 8th, with guests departing the boat on the 9th as per the itinerary.
+If we arrive early, you are welcome to stay aboard until the 9th to explore Victoria.

-All crew members will require a passport and visas from their home country that will allow them to travel to/ from the USA and Mexico.
+All crew members will require a passport and visas from their home country that will allow them to travel to/ from the USA and Canada.
 Please ensure you have the appropriate paperwork completed before joining the vessel, or you will not be allowed to board.
+If you are not a US or Canadian Citizen, you will likely need to file an ETA with Canada Border Services before leaving Hawaii.
 Please look into the specific type of visa you need for arriving at these destinations by sea, or contact us directly to discuss.

 My passion for the ocean started very early… when I was a kid I spent all summers in the water!
 My activities were from fishing to swimming, from snorkeling to the first freediving, from kayaking to simply playing with the waves.
 My confidence with the water and my sensitivity towards the ocean and all kinds of creatures in and outside the water started growing during these early years and is what has drove me to my working choices and lifestyle.